 What is itraconazole?

-- Itraconazole is used to treat a variety of fungal infections, e.g., fungal infections of the toenail or fingernail (called onychomycosis), or fungal infections of the skin or scalp (called tinea skin infections).
+Itraconazole is an antifungal medicine.
+It is used to treat a variety of fungal infections, eg, fungal infections of the toenail or fingernail (called onychomycosis), or fungal infections of the skin or scalp (called tinea skin infections).
 It can also be used to treat vaginal thrush or oral thrush.

-- The dose of itraconazole will be different depending on the type of fungal infection being treated.
+- The dose of itraconazole depends on the type of fungal infection being treated.

-- Your doctor may prescribe 1 or 2 capsules (or 10 to 20 mL of liquid medicine), to be taken once or twice daily.
+- Your doctor may prescribe 1 or 2 capsules (or 10–20 mL of liquid medicine), to be taken once or two times a day.

 - Always take your itraconazole exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much itraconazole to take, how often to take it, and any special instructions.